 I went to several sessions on LinkedIn and one stand out was “How To Use LinkedIn Ads to Crush Your Marketing Goals” with AJ Wilcox.
 AJ’s built a solid reputation in social media as being the go-to resource on all things LinkedIn, and his honest advice was to use LinkedIn ads if you were selling B2B services with a high price point and longer sales cycle.
 Since being acquired by Microsoft LinkedIn has really started to emerge as a viable platform for B2B marketers with white papers ebooks or webinars being the sweet spot assets to advertise.
 AJ wouldn’t recommend advertising top funnel content, and I thought this was really good advice.
 You wouldn’t necessarily be promoting blog posts per se.

-Finally Mark Schaefer presented “10 Mind Bending Ideas For Our Social Media Future” delivered in countdown format.
+Finally, Mark Schaefer presented “10 Mind-Bending Ideas For Our Social Media Future” delivered in a countdown format.
 Mark went through his run-down which included the decline of search as we know it, and the emergence of voice search and the smart speaker, and the competition which is raging with the major platforms for the ears of the consumer.
 Mark also talked about how more people are using private social networks and messaging apps, and the behavioral changes driving that trend.
 He thinks people are tired of being social shamed and are starting to share privately and sharing only short stories or pictures that can disappear quickly.

 Mark also sees Chat Bots and improved customer experience particularly the high transaction industries like airlines or insurance.
 The complexity may keep the majority of businesses away for two to three years.
 But it was a very visionary talk.

 The bottom line for me is to be successful, marketers are going to have to stop thinking in terms of driving more leads, and start thinking more in terms of starting conversations, making their marketing more personal.